va7sdf/va7sdf.github.io/_posts/2016-02-10-raspberry-pi-real--time-flight-tracker.md

 ---
 layout: post
 title: "Raspberry Pi Real-Time Flight Tracker"
+comments: true
 ---
 <!--- Had to use the HTML anchor for FlightRadar24.com per https://github.com/MalcolmRobb/dump1090/pull/71 -->
-One of the many cool things you can do with your Raspberry Pi is to add a specific $20-$30 [DVB-T](https://en.wikipedia.org/wiki/DVB-T) USB dongle and install some software to turn your Pi into a real-time flight virtual radar (for radarspotting) or data feeder to <a href="https://flightradar24.com/" rel="noreferrer">FlightRadar24.com</a> \(FR24\) and [FlightAware.com](https://flightaware.com/) \(FA\).
+One of the many cool things you can do with your Raspberry Pi is to add a specific $20-$30 [DVB-T](https://en.wikipedia.org/wiki/DVB-T) USB dongle and install some software to turn your Pi into a real-time flight virtual radar \(for radarspotting\) or data feeder to <a href="https://flightradar24.com/" rel="noreferrer">FlightRadar24.com</a> \(FR24\) and [FlightAware.com](https://flightaware.com/) \(FA\).
 In return both sites offer enhanced memberships while you maintain your feed to them.
 A real bonus for aviation enthusiasts!

 ---